xrdocs/8000/_blogs/cisco-8000-platform-security.md

 It first authenticates a micro-loader, which is encrypted and signed by Cisco private keys, and stored in TAm.
 When the device boots, the micro-loader authenticates boot loader by validating its Cisco digital signature.
 Next, the bootloader authenticates the operating system (OS) by checking its digital signature.

 This process creates a “chain of trust” from micro-loader through bootloader to the operating system, establishing the software authenticity and integrity.
-All these signatures are verified using keys that are securely stored in TAm module at manufacturing time.
+All these signatures are verified using keys that are securely stored in TAm at manufacturing time.
 This insures that software and hardware authenticity is verified during boot time leaving no room for hardware and / or software counterfeiting.
 If any digital signature checks fail, the Cisco device will not allow the software to boot.

 ## Extending the Trust to run time application